Channuch/My-Project/README.md

 # My-Project
-this is my project Git repository
+this is my project Git repository.
 Author - Channveer CH